Photo Credit: Mallory MacDonald

 -

-Formed in Cynthia Bougeault’s lineage in the Christian Mystical Wisdom Tradition, and this is the path my soul recognizes as home, I embrace a non-dual posture: Wisdom arises from a common Source, yet takes a distinct form in each tradition.
+Formed in Cynthia Bougeault’s lineage in the Christian Mystical Wisdom Tradition—the path my soul recognizes as home, I embrace a non-dual posture: Wisdom arises from a common Source, yet takes a distinct form in each tradition.

 On the way to becoming a spiritual director, I encountered a residue of pain within me that I didn’t know was there.
 This arose as an extreme overreaction in my body to a perceived threat.